raphael-kahler/RestApiDemo.NetCore/docs/Implementation/Caching.md

 ## Caching implementation using ResponseCaching middleware

-This middleware comes as part of ASP.NET core.
+The **ResponseCaching** middleware comes as part of ASP.NET core.
 It takes care of almost all the cache implementations.
 All that is required is to configure the middleware in the service startup and decorate the GET APIs that should be cached with `ResponseCache` attributes.
 Details can be found in the [ASP.NET core caching middleware docs](https://docs.microsoft.com/en-us/aspnet/core/performance/caching/middleware?view=aspnetcore-2.2).